mechabubba/bear/.github/CONTRIBUTING.md

 ### [Branches](https://github.com/06000208/sandplate/branches)

 The main branch is treated as the latest stable version.
 Future versions have their own "in development" branches, awaiting their completion and merge into `main`.

-While sandplate is undergoing initial development, [releases](https://github.com/06000208/sandplate/releases/) for each version aren't being published, but they may be in the future.

 ### ESLint